What Is Leadership Coaching?

 In addition, determine whether your organization will be paying the coach or you will be paying for coaching out of pocket.
 When an organization is paying for coaching, the coaching fees are typically higher because the client’s boss and HR can be involved in approving the coaching goals and periodic reviews of progress, usually resulting in more face-to-face meetings for the leadership coach at the employer’s location.

 The next step is checking out website like Noomii.com for leadership coaches, identifying two to five coaches that seem appropriate for you and your situation.
 Once you’ve narrowed down your list of prospective coaches, check their websites and LinkedIn profiles to gain more insight into their approach to coaching, credentials and experience.
 Then make an appointment to speak on the phone with the first coach that seems most appropriate.
 Let the coach know what your search process is (i.e., that you’ve got a short list and are interviewing them so see who might be the best fit, etc.).
 Remember to take notes.

 If the first coach you call seems to be a good fit, it’s your choice whether to call the others or not.
 If you’d like to proceed with this first coach, ask what his or her policy is regarding a complimentary session.
 Most coaches are concerned about finding clients who are good match for them and offer a complimentary initial session so that both parties can assess if the fit seems like a good one.
 If you have any doubts after the session, call the next coach on your list.
 In any event, do send a follow up email to any coach you spoke with but didn’t choose, thanking them for their time…you never know when you might cross paths again.
-If you need assistance in finding a coach, you can request a coach recommendation through Noomii's free coach referral service.
+If you need assistance in finding a coach, you can request a coach recommendation through Noomii's free Referral Program.